 performance is developed through an analytical treatment

-of cost behavior under dynamic conditions by employing
+of cost behavior under dynamic conditions.
+Tools employed

 PR: ACC 122